 “I seem to have a problem keeping my plants happy.
 What is a good amount of water for succulents?”
 Question from Becky of Cambridge, Nebraska

-Answer: It is very easy to over water indoor succulents, especially in the winter months.
-Over watering can lead to root and crown rot, real killers of succulents.
 In general, succulents require little to no water in winter.
 This mimics the natural dry season that they experience in the wild.
 During the growing months (spring through fall), give them limited water.
 I often water mine between two to four times a month, depending on how hot and dry it is.
-In drier weather, I water them once a week, or four times a month.
+In drier weather, I water them well once a week, or four times a month.

 It is also essential to plant them in a very fast-draining mix, like Black Gold Cactus Mix.
 This will ensure that less water is held at their root zone, which will discourage rot.
 Also, be sure to give them as much indoor sunlight as possible.
 (Click here to learn more about growing succulents indoors.)